Ballotage in Argentina

-The 2015 elections also required a second ballot.
+Since the amended constitution took effect, as of 2023 only two elections required a ballotage.
+The 2015 elections required a second ballot.
 FPV candidate and Buenos Aires Province Governor Daniel Scioli led the field in the first round, but finished with only 37 percent of the vote, three percentage points ahead of opposition leader and Buenos Aires Mayor Mauricio Macri's 34 percent.
 In the first runoff ever held for an Argentine presidential election, Macri narrowly defeated Scioli, winning 51.34% of the votes to Scioli's 48.66%.